Deep Eyes: Binocular Depth-from-Focus on Focal Stack Pairs: B-DfF Network Architecture

-Motivated by successes from multi-scale networks, we propose \emph{FocusNet}, a multiscale network to extract depth from a single focal stack.
-Specifically, \emph{FocusNet} consists of four branches of various scales.
-Except the first branch, other branches subsample the image by using different strides in the convolutional layer, enabling aggregation of information over large areas.
+Motivated by successes from multi-scale networks, we propose \emph{Focus-Net}, a multiscale network to extract depth from a single focal stack.
+Specifically, \emph{Focus-Net} consists of four branches of various scales.
+Except for the first branch, other branches subsample the image by using different strides in the convolutional layer, enabling aggregation of information over large areas.
 Therefore, both the high-level information from the coarse feature maps and the fine details could be preserved.
 At the end of the branch, a deconvolutional layer is introduced to upsample the image to its original resolution.
-Compared with the traditional bicubic upsampling, deconvolution layer automatically learns upsampling kernels that are better suited for the application.
 Finally, we stack the multi-scale features maps together, resulting in a concatenated per-pixel feature vector.
 The feature vectors are further fused by layers of convolutional networks to predict the final depth value.

-An illustration of the network architecture is shown in Fig. \ref{fig:network_dfdMultiScale}.
+An illustration of the network architecture is shown in Fig. \ref{fig:network_FocusNet-v2}(a).
 We use $3\times3$ kernels for most layers except those convolutional layers used for downsampling and upsampling, where a larger kernel is used to cover more pixels.
-The spatial padding is also applied for each convolution layer to preserve the resolution.
-Following \cite{simonyan14}, the number of feature maps increases as the image resolution decreases.
+Following \cite{Simonyan2015VeryDC}, the number of feature maps increases as the image resolution decreases.
 Between the convolutional layers we insert PReLU layer \cite{he15} to increase the network's nonlinearity.
-For the input of the network we simply stack the focal stack images together along the channel's dimension.
+For the input of the network, we simply stack the focal stack images together along the channel's dimension.